roadrunner-server/roadrunner-docs/docs/en/customization/build.md

 - forking existing ones to make changes,
 - or building a lightweight server with only the necessary plugins.

 We created a tool called **Velox** that lets developers build a RoadRunner server binary.
-They do this by using a configuration file that tells the tool which plugins and repositories are needed for the project.
+It uses a configuration file to determine which plugins and repositories are required for building a RoadRunner server binary.

 ## Configuration